 If you are a textile freak, KhomaVillage in Lhuntse is the place where some of the most famous and expensive textiles are woven in silk and cotton.
 Khoma village is renowned for distinctive ‘Kishuthara’ weaving, and it is the primary income source of the villagers.
 Kishuthara is a silk weaving technique with intricate hand laced patterns.

 It is the most expensive textile in Bhutan and highly sought after by collectors.

 The Tiger’s Nest or Taktshang is the most iconic travel attraction in Bhutan.
 A google search for ‘Bhutan’ may throw up more images of Taktshang than of anything else.
-The sight of the monastery, clinging precariously to a cliffside, after an hour and a half’s worth of climbing is a truly awe-inspiring and wonderful sight.
+The sight of the monastery, clinging precariously to a cliffside, after an hour and a half’s worth of climbing is a truly awe-inspiring and incredible sight.

 The monastery was first built in 1692 at a cave where Guru Rinpoche meditated in the 7th century A.D.
 Legend states that Guru Rinpoche flew to the site atop the back of a tigress and meditated in the cave for 3 years, 3 months, 3 days and 3 hours in order to subdue evil demons residing within it.

 The cave is considered a sacred Buddhist site as many famous saints have travelled to meditate in it.